Introduction to Anti-Money Laundering Regulations

 Regular Risk Assessments and Updates to AML Policies

 AML policies must adapt to new requirements and changing organisational risk profiles.
 Regular risk assessments allow them to proactively identify threats and areas for improvement.
-By updating policies regularly, organisations can ensure their compliance processes are sufficiently robust.
+By updating policies regularly, organisations can ensure their compliance processes are sufficiently robust, reducing the risk of regulatory exposures, AML failures, or fines.

 Cooperation with Regulators and Ongoing Staff Training